anttonalberdi/bamse/README.md

 **Step 1: Primer trimming**.
 BAMSE uses **Cutadapt** to trim the specified primer sequences from forward and reverse reads.
 It automatically detects whether all sequences are directional (output of PCR-based libraries) or not (output of ligation-based libraries), and flips the reversed reads in the case of the latter.

-**Step 2: Read filtering**.
-BAMSE first uses a custom script that trims the 3'-end of the reads until the maximum expected error (cumulative from 5' end) is reached.
-Then, read pairs shorter than the length needed to achieve the required read overlap are filtered out.
-The default maximum expected errors per read is 2, and the minimum overlap is 5 nucleotides.
-These parameters can be modified through the flags -e and -o, respectivelly.
+**Step 2: Optimal trimming and filtering**.
+BAMSE first uses a custom script to identify the optimal parameters for read trimming considering amplicon length, read length, overlap and maximum expected error.
+Then, BAMSE proceeds with optimal read trimming and filtering.
+The default maximum expected errors per read is 2, and the default minimum overlap is 20 nucleotides.
+These parameters can be modified through the flags -e and -o, respectively.

 **Step 3: Error Learning**.
 BAMSE uses the **DADA2** error learning algorithm to learn the error patterns in the analysed dataset.